 - Don’t stress over making it perfect.
 Your kids will love it, regardless of how it looks.

-Lastly, if you’re looking for ideas for your own family advent, here are 35 of the ones I’ve used over the past eight years:
+Lastly, if you’re looking for ideas for your own family Advent Calendar, here are 35 of the ones I’ve used over the past eight years:

 - Find and decorate a Christmas tree.